omnect/meta-omnect/README.md

 - demo: auto device enrollment via `tpm` (not intended for production) with `tpm` provisioning configuration of  `iot-identity-service`
     - `iot-hub-device-update` and `iotedge` get provisioned via `iot-identity-service`
 - A/B update support for [raspberrypi](https://www.raspberrypi.org/) 3 and 4
-- A/B update support for [odroid-c2](https://www.hardkernel.com/shop/odroid-c2/)
+- A/B update support for [phytec polis](https://www.phytec.eu/product-eu/single-board-computer/phyboard-polis/)
 - first boot script `/usr/bin/ics_dm_first_boot.sh` which is executed at first boot of the device; it can be adapted via `meta-ics-dm/recipes-core/systemd/systemd/ics_dm_first_boot.sh`
 - wifi commissioning via bluetooth